Wisconsin Drunk Driving Questions

 Drivers under 21 are subject to all the same OWI laws as other drivers.
 They are also subject to some additional restrictions.
 It is illegal for a person who is under the legal drinking age of 21 to drive a vehicle with any trace of alcohol in his or her blood.
 See Minors and Alcohol.

 Being charged with a crime is a frightening experience.
-The Milwaukee and Germantown DUI defense lawyers at Vanden Heuvel & Dineen are available to answer your questions.
+Attorney Nathan J. Dineen and his staff at Vanden Heuvel & Dineen are available to answer your questions.
 If you have been charged with a drunk driving offense in Wisconsin, contact us for a free evaluation of your case.